4.2 Due Process, Ethics, and Professional Judgment

 Key Takeaways

-- Due process questions reward answers that inform families of rights, connect them with the proper school role, and maintain required services.
+- Due-process answers inform families of their rights, connect them with the proper role, and keep required services running.

-- Parent rights include meaningful participation, informed consent where required, access to appropriate records, and dispute procedures.
+- Parent rights include meaningful participation, informed consent where required, access to their child's records, and dispute procedures.

-- Professional boundaries protect students from favoritism, role confusion, private communication risks, and disclosure of sensitive information.
+- Professional boundaries protect students from favoritism, private communication risks, and improper disclosure; when unsure, consult and keep meeting obligations.

 Rights-based judgment without overstepping

-Due process and ethics questions measure whether a teacher can protect rights while staying within the teacher role.
+Due-process and ethics items measure whether a teacher can protect rights while staying inside the teacher role.
 The correct answer usually respects families, documents facts, continues required supports, and involves the person or team responsible for formal procedures.
 The wrong answer often sounds decisive but bypasses consent, confidentiality, team process, or a student's current plan.

-Due process means decisions that affect a student's education are made through fair procedures.
-In school scenarios, that includes notice, parent participation, access to relevant information, procedural safeguards, and dispute options.
-A classroom teacher does not need to act as a lawyer.
+Due process means decisions affecting a student's education are made through fair procedures: notice, parent participation, access to relevant information, procedural safeguards, and dispute options.
+A classroom teacher need not act as a lawyer.
 The teacher does need to avoid dismissing a family, making promises the school has not approved, or hiding information that should move through the proper process.

 Parent and student rights in common scenarios